mc-17/pspack-flask/README.md

 # pspack-flask
-pOOBs4 PS4 exploit for v9.0 + automatic golden hen
+pOOBs4 PS4 exploit for v9.0 + automatic gold hen

  ## About

-This is just a repacked psOOBs4, as a flask package with the addition of automatic sending of GoldenHEN.
+This is just a repacked psOOBs4, as a flask package with the addition of automatic sending of GoldHEN.
 Some other small changes:

 - Some magic numbers have been renamed (never looked at a PS4 bug before, and wanted to know wtf was going on)
 - Some additional logging via HTTP requests (not massively useful as can't do a lot in critical section, but useful for kicking off goldenhen send)